 With live chat software, on the other hand, closing the chat means losing that conversation, and needing to reconnect.
 This was frustrating for chatting customers, as agents struggled to retain conversation context.

-But with CRM integration and chat history, an agent will have all the context they need when a customer reconnects.
-So, they can pick up where they left off, just like a messaging platform.
 Plus, chat transcripts allow both parties to keep a copy of a conversation, so no information gets lost after a chat has ended.

 The frustrations of messaging platforms

 Moreover, there are the frustrations that come with messaging platforms for business use.

 For a start, messaging apps are often pervasive.
 Many — like Facebook Messenger, for instance — link to social media profiles.
 Others (such as WhatsApp) require phone numbers.

 This means that to get in touch with you, your customers must share data that they’d sooner keep private.